-Rebalancings in the EMBIGD index occur on the last business day of each month in the United States and are triggered by bond inclusions and exclusions.
+Rebalancing of the EMBIGD index occurs on the last business day of each month in the United States and is triggered by bond inclusions and exclusions.
 J.P.
 Morgan announces these updates through a report detailing the updated index composition.
 Upon the announcement, passive investors mimicking the index composition need to adjust their portfolios by buying or selling bonds to match the new index weights.

-We construct a measure of flows implied by index rebalancings (FIR) for each country c on each rebalancing date.
+We construct a measure of flows induced by index rebalancing (FIR) for each country c on each rebalancing date.
 The FIR quantifies the amount of funds that, on a given rebalancing date, enter or leave a country's bonds due to the rebalancing in the portfolio of passive investors tracking the EMBIGD index.
 It is defined as: